configcat/js-unified-sdk/README.md

   import * as configcat from "npm:@configcat/sdk/deno";
   ```

-  > [!NOTE]
-  > To make this work, you may need to enable the [unstable-byonm](https://deno.com/blog/node-to-deno-challenge#what-are-all-these-unstable-node-compatibility-settings) feature or adjust your [import map](https://docs.deno.com/runtime/fundamentals/modules/#differentiating-between-imports-or-importmap-in-deno.json-and---import-map-option).
+  To make this work, you may need to enable the [unstable-byonm](https://deno.com/blog/node-to-deno-challenge#what-are-all-these-unstable-node-compatibility-settings) feature or adjust your [import map](https://docs.deno.com/runtime/fundamentals/modules/#differentiating-between-imports-or-importmap-in-deno.json-and---import-map-option).

 * Bun backend applications:
   ```js